minetest/minetest/doc/lua_api.md

     * Return `true` to mark the command as handled, which means that the default handlers will be prevented.
 * `minetest.register_on_player_receive_fields(function(player, formname, fields))`
-    * Called when the server received input from `player` in a formspec with the given `formname`.
+    * Called when the server received input from `player`.
       Specifically, this is called on any of the following events:
           * a button was pressed,
           * Enter was pressed while the focus was on a text field